 \subsubsection{Super-resolution}

-The initial output, generated at a resolution of 64 × 64, is enhanced to 256 × 256 using the CodeFormer \cite{codeformer}, a recently introduced model known for its proficiency in Blind Face Restoration and Super-Resolution.
+The initial output, generated at a resolution of 64 × 64, is enhanced to 256 × 256 using CodeFormer \cite{codeformer}, a recently introduced model known for its proficiency in Super-Resolution and Blind Face Restoration.
 CodeFormer amalgamates the strengths of transformers and codebooks to achieve remarkable results.
 Transformers have gained large popularity and widespread application in natural language processing and computer vision tasks.
 On the other hand, codebooks serve as a method to quantize and represent data more efficiently in a compact form.
 The codebook is learned by self-reconstruction of HQ faces using a vector-quantized autoencoder, which embeds the image into a representation capturing the rich HQ details required for face restoration.

 The key advantage of employing Codebook Lookup Transformers for face restoration lies in their ability to capture and exploit the structural and semantic characteristics of facial images.
-By utilizing a pre-defined codebook that encapsulates facial features, the model effectively restores high-quality face images from low-quality or degraded inputs, even when dealing with various types of noise, artifacts, and occlusions.
+By employing a pre-defined codebook that encapsulates facial features, the model proficiently restores high-quality face images from low-quality or degraded inputs, effectively handling various types of noise, artifacts, and occlusions.